dasch-swiss/dsp-api/docs/rst/knora-api-server/design-documentation/administration.rst

   4. If the result is that she would have no permissions, give her whatever permission *UnknownUser* would have.

-The format of the object of kb:hasPermissions is as follows:
+The format of the object of ``knora-base:hasPermissions`` is as follows:
   - Each permission is represented by the one-letter or two-letter abbreviation given above.
   - Each permission abbreviation is followed by a space, then a comma-separated list of groups that the permission is granted to.